Lee Glover

 A forward, he started his career with Nottingham Forest in 1987.
-He spent seven years at the club, and also spent time on loan at Leicester City, Barnsley, and Luton Town.
+He spent seven years at the club and also spent time on loan at Leicester City, Barnsley, and Luton Town.
 He moved on to Port Vale in 1994.
-Two years later he signed with Rotherham United, and stayed with the Millers until 2000.
-He then played for Macclesfield Town and Mansfield Town, before moving into non-league football with Burton Albion and Corby Town.
-He travelled to Wembley for the 1991 FA Cup and 1996 Anglo-Italian Cup finals, and was also an unused substitute at the 1989 and 1992 Football League Cup Final and the 1992 Full Members' Cup Final.
-After retiring as a player, he managed two non-league clubs: Corby Town and Grantham Town, before spending time as assistant manager of King's Lynn, Mansfield Town and AFC Rushden & Diamonds.
-He was appointed as manager of Kettering Town in May 2022.
+He signed with Rotherham United two years later and stayed with the Millers until 2000.
+He then played for Macclesfield Town and Mansfield Town before moving into non-League football with Burton Albion and Corby Town.
+He travelled to Wembley for the 1991 FA Cup and 1996 Anglo-Italian Cup finals, and was also an unused substitute at the 1989 and 1992 Football League Cup final and the 1992 Full Members' Cup final.
+After retiring as a player, he managed two non-League clubs, Corby Town and Grantham Town, before spending time as assistant manager of King's Lynn, Mansfield Town and AFC Rushden & Diamonds.
+After 16 years as an assistant at various clubs, he managed Kettering Town throughout the 2022–23 campaign.